 The success of our product lines will depend largely on the development and maintenance of the Internet infrastructure.
 This includes maintenance of a reliable network backbone with the necessary speed, data capacity, and security, as well as timely development of complementary products, for providing reliable Internet access and services.
 The Internet has experienced, and is likely to continue to experience, significant growth in the numbers of users and amount of traffic.
 The Internet infrastructure may be unable to support such demands.
 In addition, increasing numbers of users, increasing bandwidth requirements, or problems caused by "viruses," "worms," malware and similar programs may harm the performance of the Internet.
-The backbone computers of the Internet have been the targets of such programs.
 The Internet has experienced a variety of outages and other delays as a result of damage to portions of its infrastructure, and it could face outages and delays in the future.
 These outages and delays could reduce the level of Internet usage generally as well as the level of usage of our product lines, which could adversely impact our business.